 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-As the minister will recall, the Legislative Assembly held a caucus retreat in the community of Cambridge Bay last December, and I want to take this opportunity to thank the community for its warm welcome.
+As the minister will recall, the Legislative Assembly held a caucus retreat in the community of Cambridge Bay last December, and I want to take this opportunity to thank the people of Cambridge Bay welcoming us warmly.